Pet Emergency: What to Do

 The Danger of Human Medication

-If your pet accidentally eats medication meant for people, it could cause vomiting, kidney failure, liver damage, seizures, stomach ulcers, tremors and more.
+If your pet eats medication meant for people, it could cause vomiting, kidney failure, liver damage, seizures, stomach ulcers, tremors and more.

 According to the Pet Poison Helpline, over fifty percent of their calls are about pets that have eaten one or more prescription or over the counter pills.
 If you think your pet has eaten any type of medication call your veterinarian or the Poison Control Hotline immediately at 1-800-213-6680.